wyfo/apischema/docs/conversions.md

 Dynamic conversions are discarded after having been applied (or after class without conversion having been encountered).
 For example, you can't apply directly a dynamic conversion to a dataclass field when calling  `serialize` on an instance of this dataclass.
 Reasons of this design are detailed in the [FAQ](#why-dynamic-conversion-cannot-apply-on-the-whole-data-model).

-By the way, builtin classes are not affected by conversions, this is especially true for containers like `list` or `dict`.
-Dynamic conversions can thus be used to modify a type inside it's container.
+However, there is an exception for containers like `Collection`, `list`, `dict`, etc. and `Union`, and types with a registered conversion from/to a container: dynamic conversions are not discarded and can be used by their elements

 ```python
 {!local_conversions.py!}